Surya-Raghuram/QR-Attendance-App/README.md

    - Check Flutter and Dart SDK versions
    - Verify all dependencies are compatible

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## Support and Contribution

-For support or questions, please open an issue in the repository or contact the development team.
+For support or questions, please feel free to reach out to me.